 How does the Swedish wealth concentration over the path of development match similar evidence for other countries?
 In particular, was the distributional impact of industrialization as marginal elsewhere as it seems to have been in Sweden?
-And was the dramatic wealth compression over the twentieth century a specific Swedish phenomenon based on the development of the extensive Welfare State?
+And was the dramatic wealth compression over the twentieth century a specific Swedish phenomenon based on the development of the extensive welfare state?
 In this section we make an attempt to address these questions by mapping the Swedish long-run experience on that of three other major Western countries: France, the United Kingdom and the United States.

 Figure 9 depicts the top wealth percentile in these four countries between 1740 and today.
-The extraordinarily long time period is motivated by the fact that the English industrialization began somewhere around the middle of the eighteenth century while it started some 50-100 years later in the U.S. and France and about 150 years later in Sweden.
-Great caution should be taken when comparing these series as they are not based on the same wealth data sources and in all cases but France the outcome of splices between different compilations.
-Still we are not the first to combine these pieces of evidence and therefore believe that some conclusions can be drawn about the long-run developments we study here.
+The extraordinarily long time period is motivated by the fact that the English industrialization began in the second half of the eighteenth century while it started some 50-100 years later in the U.S. and France and more than 100 years later in Sweden.
+Clearly, great caution should be

-&lt;sup>48 In fact, the trend increase between 1985 and 2004 is larger when using augmented wealth than when using marketable wealth.
-A similar result that the equalizing role of retirement wealth has diminished over the past decades has been found for the U.S. in Wolff (2006).
-However, due to the great uncertainty in the Swedish estimates we refrain from making such a conclusion and content ourselves with the observation that the trend is basically flat in both the marketable wealth and augmented wealth cases.
+&lt;sup>55 In fact, the trend increase between 1985 and 2004 is larger when using augmented wealth than when using marketable wealth.
+A similar result that the equalizing role of retirement wealth has diminished over the past decades has been found for the U.S. in Wolff (2007).
+However, due to the great uncertainty in the Swedish estimates we refrain from making such a conclusion and confine ourselves with the observation that the trend is basically flat in both the marketable wealth and augmented wealth cases.